brshallo/piececor/README.md

 You aren’t prevented from passing into `cor_function` character strings of lambda functions to calculate metrics other than correlations[6].

-For example, say we want to see the p.value’s of correlations at each segment for `hp ~ qsec`:
+For example, say we want to see the p.value’s of Pearson correlations[7] at each segment for `hp ~ qsec`:

 ``` r
 # Warnings silenced in chunk output